 It's a hobby.

-It's purely a hobby, but in the process, as I have mentioned on previous occasions, it has now become a political education for me in terms of helping me to understand where millennials are when it comes to current political issues in the country and Republican branding and ultimately how to make inroads,
+But in the process, as I have mentioned on previous occasions, it has now become a political education for me in terms of helping me to understand where millennials are when it comes to current political issues in the country and Republican branding and ultimately how to make inroads, how to get to these people to change their minds.

-how to get to these people to change their minds, because let's face it, we're all seeking ways to do that.
+Because let's face it, we're all seeking ways to do that.

-All of us, one way or another, are trying to find ways, devise systems that would reach the low information voter and wake them up.
+All of us, one way or another, are trying to find ways, devise systems that would reach the low-information voter and wake them up.

 So I have a story here.